 The tests are generally only recommended for patients showing symptoms of Zika, those who live in or have traveled to an area with a Zika risk, or persons who have had unprotected sex with someone who either lives or has traveled to an area with a high Zika risk.
 In the case of pregnant women, the same conditions apply, but tests are generally also done if the baby is exhibiting signs of birth defects that may be caused by Zika.

 How do I treat it?
 Is there a Zika Virus vaccine?

-- Developmental delay, such as problems with speech or other developmental milestones (like sitting, standing, and walking)
+- Developmental delays, such as problems with speech or other developmental milestones (like sitting, standing, and walking)

 - Intellectual disability (decreased ability to learn and function in daily life)

 - Problems with movement and balance